ze-mo/Currency-Converter/README.md

 https://mycurrencyconverterproject.herokuapp.com

 Website overview:
 The project website is a simple forex calculator, able to convert up to 5 currencies with an accurracy of 10 mins.
-It offers conversion history of registered users and profile updates, such as changing profile picture, email, username and password.

 ### Features
 - currency conversion
 - login/registration
-- conversion history
+- conversion history - only for registered users
-- profile update functionality
+- profile update functionality - ability to change username, profile picture, email & password

 ### Project Summary:
 The website is built using the Django framework and is deployed using Heroku (cloud platform as a service).
 User authentication, profile information and currency exchange rates are stored in PostgreSQL database tables.
 Images are stored in AWS S3 bucket service.